 Organisations may do these steps in a slightly different order, but broadly, the required steps are as follows:

 - Create or revise your domestic/family violence policy and procedures, and domestic/family violence information for staff to meet DVFREE Tick requirements.
 You may also need to update other policies, procedures and staff information to align (e.g. your leave policy updated to include domestic violence leave).

 - Recruit and appoint First Responders, book your First Responder training, and plan ongoing support for First Responders.
+We recommend First Responder training in person if possible, but if it’s not possible to bring them together in person or if there are COVID restrictions in place, it can be delivered as an interactive and engaging online training.
 There’s an option for a Shine expert to participate in quarterly First Responder peer support meetings, which is one good way to ensure your First Responders are well-supported.

 - Draft your domestic/family violence information for staff to meet DVFREE Tick requirements, especially including a definition of domestic/family violence and help-seeking pathways.
 Most employers make this information accessible as a section on their intranet.

 - Plan your staff awareness raising strategy – you can utilise Shine’s free online learning module for this purpose, create your own learning module, and/or plan other creative ways of raising awareness amongst staff about domestic violence and your help-seeking pathways.

 - Create a statement from leadership (ideally your CEO or most senior leader) that supports your staff domestic violence programme.
 We can provide examples of these.

 - Plan your manager training rollout.
 Again, we recommend in-person training if possible, but we can also deliver it as an interactive online session.
 See the DVFREE TICK CRITERIA for details about manager training requirements.